uashogeschoolutrecht/rcafe/README.md

 For a full list of resources and credits see the file "resources"

 # Demo
-The core file in this repository is the file "demo.Rmd".
+The core file in this repository are the "demo_\*.\*" files.
 Run the tutorial from there.
 If you want to use the materials, please provide credit to the resources and the author of the material

 # Licence
 CC-BY SA